rtharayil/certify-me.github.io/_blog/CertifyMe_Digital_Credential_Management_Overview.md

 handled with the utmost care and confidentiality.
 Additionally, we are also ISO 2700 and ISO 9001 certified, along with open badge standard compliant.

-### How does CertifyMe handle the validation of digital credentials by third parties?
+<li> How does CertifyMe handle the validation of digital credentials by third parties?</li>

 CertifyMe makes it easy for third parties to validate digital credentials.
 Each credential issued includes a unique URL and a QR code that links back to our